cyberbotics/webots-doc/guide/object-road.md

 ### StraightRoadSegment Field Summary

-- `name`: could contain the street name

-- `id`: could contain a unique ID

-- `startJunction`: could contain a reference to the junction connected at the first Road waypoint

-- `endJunction`: could contain a reference to the junction connected at the last Road waypoint

-- `width`: total width of the road

-- `numberOfLanes`: number of lanes

-- `numberOfForwardLanes`: number of forward lanes.
-Note this is an information with no impact on the graphical shape.

-- `dashedLine`: defines for each line if it is continuous or dashed

-- `roadBorderHeight`: defines the height of the borders

-- `startingRoadBorderWidth`: defines the width of the borders at the beginning

-- `endingRoadBorderWidth`: defines the width of the borders at the end

-- `rightBorder`: enable/disable right border

-- `leftBorder`: enable/disable left border

-- `rightBarrier`: enable/disable right barrier

-- `leftBarrier`: enable/disable left barrier

-- `bottom`: enable/disable the bottom of the road

-- `rightSide`: define if side is the end of the road (useful to create a larger road composed of several smaller ones)

-- `leftSide`: define if side is the end of the road (useful to create a larger road composed of several smaller ones)

-- `length`: length of the road

-- `startLine`: optionally defines the road line at the first way-point

-- `endLine`: optionally defines the road line at the last way-point

-- `startingRoadTilt`: defines the tilt of the road at the beginning

-- `endingRoadTilt`: defines the tilt of the road at the end

-- `texture`: texture used for the road

-- `textureScale`: length of the texture in meter

-- `pavementTexture`: texture used for the border

-- `bottomTexture`: texture used for the bottom

-- `roadBoundingObject`: enable/disable the road boundingObject

-- `rightBorderBoundingObject`: enable/disable the right border boundingObject

-- `leftBorderBoundingObject`: enable/disable the left border boundingObject

-- `rightBarrierBoundingObject`: enable/disable the right barrier boundingObject

-- `leftBarrierBoundingObject`: enable/disable the left barrier boundingObject

-- `castShadows`: defines if the road should cast shadows

-- `contactMaterial`: contact material of the road
+- `name`: Defines the road name.

+- `id`: Could contain a unique ID.
+A unique ID is required to use the SUMO exporter.

+- `startJunction`: Could contain a reference to the Crossroad connected at the first Road waypoint.
+Setting correctly this field is required to use the SUMO exporter.

+- `endJunction`: Could contain a reference to the Crossroad connected at the last Road waypoint.
+Setting correctly this field is required to use the SUMO exporter.

+- `width`: Defines the total width of the road (excluding sidewalk).

+- `numberOfLanes`: Defines the number of lanes (used for the texture mapping).

+- `numberOfForwardLanes`: Defines the number of forward lanes. (this is an information with no impact on the graphical shape).

+- `speedLimit`: Could contain the speed limit.
+The recommended unit is meter per seconds.

+- `dashedLine`: Defines for each line separating two lanes whether it should be continuous or dashed.

+- `roadBorderHeight`: Defines the height of the sidewalk.

+- `startingRoadBorderWidth`: Defines the width of the sidewalk at the start.

+- `endingRoadBorderWidth`: Defines the width of the sidewalk at the end.

+- `rightBorder`: Defines whether the road should have a right sidewalk.

+- `leftBorder`: Defines whether the road should have a left sidewalk.

+- `rightBarrier`: Defines whether the road should have a right barrier.

+- `leftBarrier`: Defines whether the road should have a left barrier.

+- `bottom`: Defines whether the road bottom should be displayed (useful in case of bridge).

+- `rightSide`: This field is used for the texture mapping.
+It defines whether the side of the texture should be used for the right side of the road (useful to disable in case road assembly).

+- `leftSide`: This field is used for the texture mapping.
+It defines whether the side of the texture should be used for the left side of the road (useful to disable in case road assembly).

+- `length`: Defines the length of the road.

+- `startLine`: Optionally defines the texture used for the road line at the first way-point for each lane.
+If the string is empty, no road line will be added for the corresponding lane.
+The two textures `textures/road_line_dashed.png` and `textures/road_line_triangle.png` may be used in this field.

+- `endLine`: Optionally defines the texture used for the road line at the last way-point for each lane.
+If the string is empty, no road line will be added for the corresponding lane.

+- `startingRoadTilt`: Defines the tilt of the road at the beginning

+- `endingRoadTilt`: Defines the tilt of the road at the end.

+- `texture`: Defines the texture to be used for the road.

+- `textureScale`: Defines the length (in meter) of the road texture.

+- `pavementTexture`: Define the texture to be used for the sidewalk.

+- `bottomTexture`: Defines the texture to be used for the bottom of the road.

+- `roadBoundingObject`: Defines whether the road should have a bounding object.

+- `rightBorderBoundingObject`: Defines whether the right sidewalk should have a bounding object.

+- `leftBorderBoundingObject`: Defines whether the left sidewalk should have a bounding object.

+- `rightBarrierBoundingObject`: Defines whether the right crash barrier (if any) should have a bounding object.

+- `leftBarrierBoundingObject`: Defines whether the left crash barrier (if any) should have a bounding object.

+- `castShadows`: Defines whether the road should cast shadows.

+- `contactMaterial`: Defines the road contact material (used by the ContactProperties node).